MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 # Actuarial Analyst
+**Actuarial analysts provide pivotal financial information to financial institutions, insurance companies, and other businesses.
+They predominantly analyze data using statistical modeling and complex mathematical formulas to assess risk.
+Actuarial analysts report to credentialed actuaries.**

 ## If you’re looking for a professional career that involves solving problems, working with tons of numbers, and analysing data, well, the becoming an actuarial analyst may just be the job for you!